 Study Materials

-In the old days we used to learn driving theory from books but not any more.
-Now it is all CDs, DVDs and computer based learning but you still can get the theory from books.
+In the old days we used to learn driving theory from books and the official Highway Code but not any more.
+Now it is all apps on your mobile phone or DVDs and computer based learning but you still can get the theory from books.

-Those of you who are not computer buffs are at a disadvantage.
-You will need access to a PC computer to practice your hazard perception.
-NOTE: An Apple computer may not be able to operate the CD.
-Can a friend or family member help?
+Those of you who are not PC computer buffs are at a disadvantage.
+You will need access to a PC computer to install your DVD to practice your hazard perception but as second best an app in your phone might do it.
+NOTE: An Apple computer may not be able to operate the DVD.
+Can a friend or family member help by loaning a Windows based PC?

-There is an infinite range of learning materials available (everybody wants your money) and the DSA leads the way.
+There is an infinite range of learning materials available (everybody wants your money) and the DVSA leads the way.
 Have a look at their web site

 But Secretly...